Charles enjoys reviewing and photographing food and restaurants for online publications.

 Overall I felt this phone was decent.
 On a scale of 1 to 10, I would say it came in around 7.
 I give it a 7 based on cost ($79.00) and the camera.
 I really loved the way photos turned out on this phone.
-The camera was capable of taking excellent close up or macro shots with bright, vivid, sharp photos.
-The camera also provided an ultra-wide angle lens that was perfect for taking great landscape shots for my articles.
+The camera was capable of taking excellent close-up or macro shots with bright, vivid, sharp photos.
+The camera also provided an ultra-wide-angle lens that was perfect for taking great landscape shots for my articles.
 I felt the camera on this phone was good enough, that I often left my digital camera at home.
-It can shoot high quality video at 4K resolution with the rear camera and an impressive 1080P HD resolution with the front facing selfie camera.
-The 3GB of RAM was sufficient for most every day tasks although the lack of a faster processor would often slow things down if I had too many apps open at once.
-The built in 32GB of storage is mostly useless as the operating system used about 1/3 of it leaving very little for apps, photos, and videos.
-I was able to get by with using an SD card to store photos and video.
+It can shoot high-quality video at 4K resolution with the rear camera and an impressive 1080P HD resolution with the front-facing selfie camera.
+The 3GB of RAM was sufficient for most everyday tasks although the lack of a faster processor would often slow things down if I had too many apps open at once.
+The built-in 32GB of storage is mostly useless as the operating system used about 1/3 of it leaving very little for apps, photos, and videos.
+I was able to get by using an SD card to store photos and video.
 The battery life was also very good.
 The Moto G Fast battery is capable of lasting all day with heavy use and nearly three days on standby.
 I wish this phone offered NFC capability so I could use the phone to pay for things where that function is available.
 I've since upgraded and truly miss the camera on that phone!

 Ultra Wide Angle and Macro Photo Examples Moto G Fast (2020)